 As well as demonstrating a high level of academic achievement, successful applicants are encouraged to be actively involved with the university AusIMM Student Chapter.
 Recipients should not concurrently hold any other major scholarship, although this does not exclude submission of an application.

-Information is also available through the relevant university departments and from the AusIMM Adelaide Branch website.
+Additional information is also available through the relevant university departments and from the AusIMM Adelaide Branch website.

 - Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to further their career in the South Australian minerals industry or are likely to provide a benefit to the State.